Luk2487/mathThings/README.md

 # an expression string is valid whenever replacing all of the variables with numbers is a valid operation
 >>> 9
 ```
-Using the built-in functions, you can replace variables with values and then compute it
+Using the built-in functions, you can replace variables with values and then compute the expression

 ## Sequence Objects
 Let's take an exemple: